isblab/pickET/docs/how_i_ran_milopyp.md

 ```
 This script takes the output from MiLoPYP as input along with the input .txt file used to run MiLoPYP and the output directory where the newly generated file should be saved.
 The output is a yaml file in a form similar to the output from PickET.
 It can then be visualized with the `see_centroids.py` from PickET accessories.

+#TODO say you dont need to do the run the folllowing for picket comparison.

 #### 6A.
 Setting up the environment for the interactive steps
 MiLoPYP uses [Arize-AI's Phoenix library](https://docs.arize.com/phoenix) for interactive visualization in 3D.
 Note that the Phoenix library installed in the MiLoPYP conda environment will likely now work due to some broken Numpy dependencies.
 I had created a separate `venv` environment for `Phoenix` outside the MiLoPYP conda environment using the following steps:
 ```bash